zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

   You can copy/paste the **WebLogic Admin Console URL** in your browser and explore the provisioned WebLogic domain.
 You should find that there are no applications in **deployments** and no data sources in the **service->datasources** menu.

-- If you provisioned in a **Private Subnet**, you should see something like the following:
+- If you provisioned the stack in a **Private Subnet**, you should see something like the following:

   ![](./images/provision-28.png)